vkalyx/VProject1/Accessibility/Readme.md

-This folder contains what is important to me which is tech access for people of all walks life.
+This folder contains what is important to me which is tech access for people of all walks life..

 /Users/student/Desktop/VProject1/Accessibility